dataArtisans/flink-training-web/sqlClient.md

 These instructions will show you how to use Flink's SQL Client with the taxi data used in these exercises.

-### 1. Build the flink-training-exercises JAR
+### Prerequisties:

-Follow [these instructions]({{site.baseurl}}/devEnvSetup.html) about using git to clone, and maven with Java 8 to build, the flink-training-exercises project.
+* If you haven't already done so, follow [these instructions]({{site.baseurl}}/devEnvSetup.html) about using git to clone, and maven with Java 8 to build, the flink-training-exercises project.

-### 2. Download the taxi datasets

-[Part 4 of those same instructions linked to above]({{site.baseurl}}/devEnvSetup.html) explains how to download the taxi data files.
+* [Part 4 of those same instructions linked to above]({{site.baseurl}}/devEnvSetup.html) explains how to download the taxi data files.
 Do that now, if you didn't already.

-### 3. Edit sql-client-config.yaml
+### 1. Edit sql-client-config.yaml

 The home directory of the flink-training-exercises repository contains a file named `sql-client-config.yaml`.
 This file contains hardwired paths to the taxi ride and taxi fare datasets.
 Edit this file so that it correctly points to your copies of these files: